As the saying goes, “You can choose your friends, but you can’t choose your family.” But what if you fail to recognize who your family really is?

 We have to be willing to sit down with others, not acting like opponents in a court of law.
-Courtrooms start relationships off with division, which makes understanding others more difficult.
+Courtroom relationships are based on opposition, which makes understanding others more difficult.

-Instead, we need to enter into relationships based on asking “help me understand” questions.
+Instead, we need to enter into relationships asking “help me understand” questions.
 This creates dialogue, not defensiveness.

 But relationships shouldn’t stop there.
 Christians in America often live in the relational equivalent of a gated community.
 We have signs up that say, “If you don’t think like us, beware of the dog.”

-Look again at the Jewish and Gentile believers Paul writes about in Ephesians 2.
-The Jewish believers said that the Gentile believers couldn’t be included.
+Look at the Jewish and Gentile believers Paul writes about in Ephesians 2.
+Some Jewish believers said that Gentile believers couldn’t be included in the church.
 But Paul argues against that.
 He describes us as a new community, one in which men and women with different ideologies and cultures come together.

 Believers have to actively cross those lines that cause division.
 Paul says that Jesus broke the wall of hostility at the cross.
 Jesus bridged the divide between a perfect God and sinful humans, and now He enables us to bridge the divides we face today.
-(For more about how to live this, refer to the Discussion Guide.)
+(For more about how to live this out, see the discussion guide below.)

-If my ideologies don’t allow me to serve others or think of others more than myself, if they don’t allow me to walk in humility and brokenness, then I miss God’s intentions.
+If my ideologies don’t allow me to serve others or think of others as better than myself, if they don’t allow me to walk in humility and brokenness, then I have missed God’s intentions.
 Will I obey Christ to the point where I’m willing to set my comfort and my ideologies aside even if it costs me something?